Athletic Performance

 Cardiopulmonary endurance, as indicated by improvements in the 20-minute shuttle run (p<0.001).

-A significant improvement in muscle endurance and strength (p<0.05) was observed during a 4-week study of 16 university racket athletes taking 2,500 mg of black maca powder twice daily.
-Additionally, a significant decrease in ammonia levels (p<0.05) was also observed (3).
+Similarly, a 4-week study of 10 female athletes observed significant decreases in body mass index (BMI), inflammatory markers (CRP and CK), and muscle endurance at 180-degree extensor (improved muscle function) with 2,500 mg of concentrated black maca extract twice daily (3).
+A significant improvement in muscle endurance and strength (p < 0.05) was observed in a 4-week study of 16 university racket athletes taking 2,500 mg of black maca powder twice daily (4).
+Additionally, a significant decrease in ammonia levels (p<0.05) was also observed (4).

 -